 This is one of the hardest par 3’s I have played with the wind we had.
 Above picture is from the back tee with 221 yards to the green protected by water and bunkers.
 I hit a 3 hybrid pin high but just left of the bunker with a difficult chip.
 Made bogey.

 fantastic finishing hole at Kiawah Island Ocean course

 Many great courses have superb finishing holes and so does Kiawah Island.
 18th a difficult par 4 dogleg left to right.
 Keep close to right hand side, but avoid the bunkers and it will leave a good approach shot.
 I hit my drive long and left with 235 yards into the green.
 Played up just right of the green, but did not manage to get up and down for par.
 Another bogey and dissapointing back nine 45 shots.

-I was still pleased with my score of 81 shots, but felt it could have been really good after the opening 9.
+I was still pleased with my score of 81 shots at Kiawah Island Ocean course.
+I felt it could have been really good after the opening 9.
 The course was in fantastic shape and luckily they had decided not to aerify the course during august.
 The overall experience ranks high on my list and I will be back again one day.
 I would love to stay at the resort and play some of the other courses as well.